-We hope these steps help you in fixing your issue of the print screen not working.
-If there are any queries regarding any of these steps, please write to us in the comment section below.
+We hope these steps help you fix your issue of the print screen not working.
+If you have any queries regarding these steps, please write to us in the comment section below.
 We are hoping to hear about your experience.
 Cheers!

 Gravit Sinha: Founder of ValidEdge, a problem-solving website, driven by his lifelong passion for fixing issues.